-14 However, the final models developed in the project found that most of the forecasting power could be accounted for with only three variables-infant mortality, trade openness, and democracy (Esty et al 1998:viii).
-Phase II of the SFP involves some limited analysis of dynamic variables, and suggests expanding this approach in future
+17However, the final models developed in the project found that most of the forecasting power could be accounted for with only three variables-infant mortality, trade openness, and democracy ([26]:viii).
+Phase II of the SFP involves some limited analysis of dynamic variables, and suggests expanding this approach in future studies.

-Figure 3.6.
-Comparison of the structural and dynamic approaches to early warning
+Figure 8: Comparison of the structural and dynamic approaches to early warning.